Breaking VISA PIN

 About the name

-The system is named after a Danish king Harald Blåtand (<arold Bluetooth in English), King of Denmark and Norway from 935 and 936 respectively, to 940 known for his unification of previously warring tribes from Denmark, Norway and Sweden. likewise was intended to unify different technologies like computers and mobile phones.
-The logo merges the Nordic runes for H and B.
+The system is named after a Danish king Harald Blåtand (<arold Bluetooth in English), King of Denmark and Norway from 935 and 936 respectively, to 940 known for his unification of previously warring tribes from Denmark, Norway and Sweden.
+Bluetooth likewise was intended to unify different technologies like computers and mobile phones.
+The Bluetooth logo merges the Nordic runes for H and B.

 General information

-A typical mobile phone headset
+A typical Bluetooth mobile phone headset

 The latest version currently available to consumers is 2.0, but few manufacturers have started shipping any products yet.
 Apple Computer, Inc. offered the first products supporting version 2.0 to end customers in January 2005.
 The core chips have been available to OEMs (from November 2004), so there will be an influx of 2.0 devices in mid-2005.
 The previous version, on which all earlier commercial devices are based, is called 1.2.

-is a wireless radio standard primarily designed for low power consumption, with a short range (up to 10 meters [1], ) and with a low-cost transceiver microchip in each device.
+Bluetooth is a wireless radio standard primarily designed for low power consumption, with a short range (up to 10 meters [1], ) and with a low-cost transceiver microchip in each device.

 It can be used to wirelessly connect peripherals like printers or keyboards to computers, or to have PDAs communicate with other nearby PDAs or computers.

-A device playing the role of “master” can communicate with up to 7 devices playing the role of “slave”.
-At any given instant in time, can be transferred between the master and one slave; but the master switches rapidly from slave to slave in a round-robin fashion.
-(Simultaneous from the master to multiple slaves is possible, but not used much in practice).
+A Bluetooth device playing the role of “master” can communicate with up to 7 devices playing the role of “slave”.
+At any given instant in time, data can be transferred between the master and one slave; but the master switches rapidly from slave to slave in a round-robin fashion.
+(Simultaneous transmission from the master to multiple slaves is possible, but not used much in practice).
 These groups of up to 8 devices (1 master and 7 slaves) are called piconets.

-The specification also allows connecting two or more piconets together to form a scatternet, with some devices acting as a bridge by simultaneously playing the master role in one piconet and the slave role in another piconet.
+The Bluetooth specification also allows connecting two or more piconets together to form a scatternet, with some devices acting as a bridge by simultaneously playing the master role in one piconet and the slave role in another piconet.
 These devices have yet to come, though are supposed to appear within the next two years.

 Any device may perform an “inquiry” to find other devices to which to connect, and any device can be configured to respond to such inquiries.

 Pairs of devices may establish a trusted relationship by learning (by user input) a shared secret known as a “passkey”.
-A device that wants to communicate only with a trusted device can cryptographically authenticate the of the other device.
-Trusted devices may also encrypt the that they exchange over the air so that no one can listen in.
+A device that wants to communicate only with a trusted device can cryptographically authenticate the identity of the other device.
+Trusted devices may also encrypt the data that they exchange over the air so that no one can listen in.

-Embedded
+Embedded Bluetooth

-devices and modules are increasingly being made available which come with an embedded stack and a standard UART port.
+Bluetooth devices and modules are increasingly being made available which come with an embedded stack and a standard UART port.
 The UART protocol can be as simple as the industry standard AT protocol, which allows the device to be configured to cable replacement mode.
 This means it now only takes a matter of hours (instead of weeks) to enable legacy wireless products that communicate via UART port.

 Features by version

-1.0 and 1.0B
+Bluetooth 1.0 and 1.0B

-1.1
+Bluetooth 1.1

 In version 1.1 many errata found in the 1.0B specifications were fixed.
-There was added for non-encrypted channels.
+There was added support for non-encrypted channels.

-1.2
+Bluetooth 1.2

 This version is backwards compatible with 1.1 and the major enhancements include

-• Higher speeds in practice
+• Higher transmission speeds in practice

 • extended Synchronous Connections (eSCO), which improves voice quality of audio links by allowing retransmissions of corrupted packets.